Looking to remodel and need new kitchen layout ideas? This professional design advice will help you make the most of your kitchen floor space.

-19. Go with the flow
+24. Go with the flow

-‘Always walk through the plan in your mind to ensure it flows well and works efficiently, making sure that you can easily and fully access appliances so there are no pinch points,’ says Jayne Everett, creative director at Naked Kitchens.
+‘Always walk through the plan in your mind to ensure it flows well and works efficiently, making sure that you can easily and fully access appliances so there are no pinch points,’ says Jayne Everett, creative director of Naked Kitchens.

 ‘If you go for an island, make sure there’s enough space around it to pass through and open cabinets,’ she adds.
 It’s the well-planned, seamless flow around the U-shaped layout and the double-ended island that makes this kitchen design work well.

-20. Make the most of a large kitchen
+25. Make the most of a large kitchen

 To suit the open space, this particular layout is comprised of worktops on three connecting sides to allow for ample room for cooking.
-This design – by Magnet – is created for high efficiency cooking accommodates the ‘working triangle’ perfectly, meaning you can easily move between the three key cooking components, sink, oven and refrigerator.
+This design – by Magnet – is created for high efficiency cooking and accommodates the ‘working triangle’ perfectly, meaning you can easily move between the three key cooking components, sink, oven and refrigerator.

-This layout encourages smooth food preparation, plenty of practical storage space and allows two chefs to be operating at once, making mealtimes a real team effort.
+This kitchen layout encourages smooth food preparation, plenty of practical storage space and allows two chefs to be operating at once, making mealtimes a real team effort.
 It also incorporates a peninsula breakfast bar idea, so visitors aren't excluded from the action.

-21. Include an island in a different color
+26. Include an island in a different color

-With open-plan living proving increasingly popular, islands today come in a range of styles, functions and sizes to suit your space.
+With open plan living proving increasingly popular, islands today come in a range of styles, functions and sizes to suit your space.
 Offering the possibility of extra room for both cooking and seating, they can help turn a kitchen into the hub of the home.

-To make an island the focal point, choose one in a different colour from the rest of your cabinetry, as shown in this traditional kitchen design that combines earthy brown and off-white.
+To make an island the focal point, choose one in a different color from the rest of your cabinetry, as shown in this traditional kitchen design that combines earthy brown and off-white.

-22. Create the heart of a family kitchen
+27. Create the heart of a family kitchen

-22. Position your hob for socialising
+28. Position your hob for socializing

 If your U-shape is more generous, it's worth sticking to the work triangle principle as closely as possible, but ensuring the three important elements are grouped on just two sides of the kitchen, with the third side given over to kitchen storage.

-'If your kitchen's third side is an island like the one above, storing cutlery, plates, china – in fact any items use use for dining – is the best option,' advises Homes and Gardens' Editor in Chief Lucy Searle.
+'If your kitchen's third side is an island, like the one above, storing cutlery, plates, china – in fact any items use use for dining – is the best option,' advises Homes and Gardens' Editor in Chief Lucy Searle.